Adaptive Modular Geometric Control of Robotic Manipulators: Adaptive Modular Geometric Control

 with \(\Omega_i = \min({\varrho}_i,\varpi_iC_i^{-1})/\bar{\rho}_i\), \(\bar{\rho} = \max{(\rho_i,1)}\), \(\varepsilon_i = 2_i \varpi_i \|L_i-L_i^0\|_{\hat{L}_i}^{2}\), \(\varpi_i = \gamma\sigma_i \min((1-\beta_i),1/(4\beta_i))\).
 Now, by considering the procedure for the joint subsystems as in (\ref{Va})-(\ref{DVa}), defining the total Lyapunov function as \(\mathrm{v}_T = \sum_1^n (\mathrm{V}_{ai} + \mathrm{v}_i)\), taking its time derivative and replacing from (\ref{v_i end}), one can obtain,

 with \(\upsilon = \min(\Omega_i,{2k_{ai}}/{I_{mi}})\) and \(\varepsilon = \min(\varepsilon_i)\).
 Then, the following can be obtained,

-Therefore, all closed-loop trajectories remain bounded for all $t\ge0$, and the origin of the error dynamics is semi-globally uniformly ultimately bounded with respect to an ultimate bound proportional to $\varepsilon/\upsilon$.
+Therefore, all closed-loop trajectories remain bounded for all $t\ge0$, and the closed-loop tracking and estimation errors are semi-globally uniformly ultimately bounded with respect to an ultimate bound proportional to $\varepsilon/\upsilon$.
 Additionally, by defining the following according to (\ref{d_h lam}),

 the following can be shown as a result of (\ref{eq:vT_bound}) and (\ref{vi}),